 Program overview

-MRE students also benefit from being part of one of the largest design schools in the world, with close to 200 faculty members and 900 graduate students.
 Beyond the GSD are Harvard’s 12 graduate and professional schools, along with the College, that together weave a rich tapestry of relevant courses and resources.
-Like all Harvard students, MRE students enjoy cross-registration privileges that enable them to take eligible courses at the Harvard Business School, the Kennedy School, the Law School, the T. H. Chan School of Public Health, the John A. Paulson School of Engineering and Applied Sciences, and the College.
+Like all Harvard students, MRE students enjoy cross-registration privileges that enable them to take eligible courses at the Harvard Business School, the Kennedy School, the Law School, the T. H. Chan School of Public Health, the John A. Paulson School of Engineering and Applied Sciences, the College, and other Harvard graduate schools.
 Students may also cross-register in eligible classes at MIT and Tufts Fletcher School.

 Interested in the MRE program?

-For general inquiries about the Master in Real Estate program, please email [email protected] or call 617-495-6120, Monday-Friday 9:00AM-5:00 PM ET.
+For inquiries about the Master in Real Estate program, please email [email protected] or call 617-495-6120, Monday-Friday 9:00AM-5:00 PM ET.
 If you would like to be entered in our database and receive future mailings, please fill out the Contact Form.